 Kyoto’s tea ceremonies are truly a must-try and one of the best experiences you’ll ever have in your lifetime.
 After all, Kyoto is Japan’s cultural capital and home to a trio of primary tea ceremony schools.
-Whether you’re admiring the autumn foliage or the cherry blooms, the tea drinking ritual in Japan’s ancient capital is memorable and fascinating experience.
+Whether you’re admiring the autumn foliage or the cherry blooms, the tea-drinking ritual in Japan’s ancient capital is a memorable and fascinating experience.

 Want to experience this wondrous Japanese tradition in English?
 Then, check out these amazing locations for tea ceremonies in Kyoto, Japan.

 You’ll get to savor green tea leaves in Japan served with sweet wagashi at this Kyoto store.
-They follow the Urasenke style, which changes the furo and ro based on the country’s season.
-Additionally, the owner speaks English fairly well, and will make you feel at home.
-But, compared to other spots for Kyoto tea ceremonies, it’s a little pricey. ***See more Instagram photos *** Location and reviews of this place
+They follow the Urasenke style, which changes the future and based on the country’s season.
+Additionally, the owner speaks English fairly well and will make you feel at home.
+But, compared to other spots for Kyoto tea ceremonies, it’s a little pricey.

 The lead host, Masumi-san, has been, for over 3 years, conducting Kyoto tea ceremonies.
-The tea ceremony explanations have been done properly oftentimes by just the host or sometimes with a translator.
-Booking a tea ceremony here is somewhat difficult since you need to use a Paypal account or reach out to them via phone.
-There are discounts for those traveling in Kyoto with kids. ***See more Instagram photos *** Location and reviews of this place
+The Tea ceremony explanations have been done properly oftentimes by just the host or sometimes with a translator.
+Booking a Tea ceremony here is somewhat difficult since you need to use a Paypal account or reach out to them via phone.
+There are discounts for those traveling in Kyoto with kids.

 6. Ran Hotei